Taking your dog on holiday: the dos and don’ts

-When taking Fido with us on holiday, the first thing we should do is pack their bag.
-It is advisable to take a number of items with us that give our dog a feeling of ‘home’.
-Its bed, bowls, food, toys, etc. are indispensable for the animal to understand that the place we’re going will be our home for the duration.
-We should also pay particular attention to our pet’s diet; a sudden change of food may cause bowel problems and make our friend feel poorly.
+Lose sight of their dietary needs.
+You should pay particular attention to your pet’s diet a few months before the holiday commences; a sudden change of food may cause bowel problems and make our friend feel poorly.
 All this advance detail not only serves to make the trip more comfortable for our pet but also maintains their everyday routine, making the dog feel more secure in their home away from home.